Nolan Arenado Player Props: Cardinals vs. Royals

 Nolan Arenado At The Plate

-- Arenado has six doubles, a triple, nine home runs and 15 walks while hitting .261.
+- Arenado is hitting .262 with six doubles, a triple, nine home runs and 15 walks.

-- He has homered in 17.3% of his games this season, and 4% of his trips to the plate.
+- Looking at the 53 games he has played this season, he's homered in nine of them (17.0%), and in 3.9% of his trips to the plate.

-- Arenado has had at least one RBI in 36.5% of his games this year (19 of 52), with more than one RBI nine times (17.3%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Arenado has driven in a run in 19 games this year (35.8%), including nine games with more than one RBI (17.0%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.